What are opioids?

 How can I prevent an accidental overdose on prescription opioids?

-Know what you are taking: Go online to www.drugs.com/pill_identification.html to learn what pill you are taking, and the dose.
+Know what you are taking: Go to Drugs.com Pill Identifier to learn what pill you are taking, and the dose.
 5mg of Vicodin is not the same as 5mg of Percocet or 5mg of Methadone.
 Know the difference between short-acting, long-acting, and extended release.
 Extended release contains more of the drug and lasts longer.